Jetplane444/Cpp-for-games/_learning/week-3.md

 ## Plan

-I want to make my own sprite move, and I want to work on my game background
+I want to make my own sprite move, and I want to work on my game background in LDtk.
+I think this will take me about 5 hours plus 4 hours in the lectures.

 ## Do

 I was able to make my character move, and even better than I thought, because she has an idle animation when standing still and she runs when you move her.
 I am also happy with how the background of the game is comming along.
+I worked on the project for about 8 hours this week

 ## Check